-This free Raven printable Halloween decor is the perfect addition to your home during the creepiest season of the year!
+Love Edgar Allan Poe?
+Then you're going LOVE this free Raven Halloween Decor inspired by Poe's famously creepy poem, "The Raven"!
+These free printables are the perfect addition to your home during the spookiest season of the year!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I've been fascinated by Edgar Allen Poe since I was a kid.
-My husband and I even visited his Philadelphia home last December now.
+Ever since I was a kid, I've been fascinated by Edgar Allen Poe.
+My husband and I have even visited his homes in Philadelphia, New York, and Baltimore!

-Of all of Poe's work, The Raven always comes to mind first.
-This creepy poem is especially suited to this time of year, so I thought it would be fun to incorporate some imagery inspired by The Raven into my easy Halloween decor.
+Of all of Poe's work, The Raven always comes to mind first when I think of him.
+This creepy poem is especially suited to this time of year, so I thought it would be fun to incorporate some imagery inspired by The Raven into my Halloween decor.

-I love creating seasonal banners to hang over my fireplace, so I decided that was going to be my project.
-The Raven free printable banner and art that I created is full of scary birds, a spider, and even a rat.
-"Nevermore" embellishes an ornate banner, and the framed art is simply a few poem verses.
+I love creating seasonal banners to hang over my fireplace, so I decided that was going to be my project ... and I can't wait to share it with you!
+There's a Nevermore Banner, printable verses from The Raven poem, and some spooky art featuring scary birds, a spider, and even a rat that you can use to decorate your walls.

 Would you like to make your own banner and art inspired by The Raven?
-Here's what you'll need (affiliate links):
+Here's what you'll need:

-- The Raven printables (file links are at the end of the post)
+- The Raven printables (find the printable PDFs at the end of this post)

 - card stock